amadornes/fg-multiproject-template/README.md

 root level buildscript.

 ## Generating runs
-The run configurations for your multiproject environment belong to the *runenv template*.
+The run configurations for your multiproject environment should point to the *runenv template*.
-You must run that project's `setup<IDE>Runs` task and use its classpath at runtime.
+You must run that project's `gen<IDE>Runs` task and use its classpath at runtime for all the projects to load.

 For datagen, you may still use each project's individual runs.